Baazigar007/Smart-Traffic-Light/README.md

 ## What is the Problem ??

-    With increasing urban population and hence the number of vehicles, need of controlling streets, highways and roads is major issue.
+    With increasing urban population and hence the number of vehicles, need of controlling streets,highways and roads is major issue.

 One of the main reasons behind today’s traffic problem are the techniques that are used for traffic management.
 It has no emphasis on _live traffic scenario_, thus leading to inefficient traffic management systems.
 These traffic timers just show the preset time.